Creating a Cut Flower Garden: Summer Seed Collection

 pink cosmos

-Cosmos add vibrant color to any cut flower garden with their large blooms in shades of pink, purple, and white.
-They are easy to grow, require little maintenance once they’re established, and are one of the most productive cut flowers per square foot you can grow.
+Cosmos add vibrant color to any cut flower garden with their large blooms in pink, purple, and white shades.
+They are easy to grow, require little maintenance once established, and are one of the most productive cut flowers per square foot you can grow.

 These annuals have a long vase life, making them ideal for cut flower arrangements.